Why should any business owner or entrepreneur seriously look into Search Engine Marketing (SEM) and Search Engine Optimization (SEO)?

-If you think about it, who does not want free traffic from natural, organic search?
+If you think about it, who doesn’t want free traffic from Google?
 It has the lowest marketing spend and the highest Return of Investment (ROI) if you compare it with different marketing channels.

 Search engine optimization will always be the most effective way to increase both traffic and conversions over time.
 In fact, it generates six times more leads than SEM.

 It can also have a positive long term return of investment (ROI).
-SEO efforts will always generate organic search results in the SERP for your website.
+SEO efforts will always generate results in the SERP for your website.

 Having a solid foundation of SEO also creates better credibility and authority.
 This is an important factor because any kind of influence should be earned.